Epitaxy: Vapor-phase

 VPE is sometimes classified by the chemistry of the source gases, such as hydride VPE (HVPE) and metalorganic VPE (MOVPE or MOCVD).

+The reaction chamber where this process takes place may be heated by lamps located outside the chamber.
 A common technique used in compound semiconductor growth is molecular beam epitaxy (MBE).
 In this method, a source material is heated to produce an evaporated beam of particles, which travel through a very high vacuum (10−8 Pa; practically free space) to the substrate and start epitaxial growth.
 Chemical beam epitaxy, on the other hand, is an ultra-high vacuum process that uses gas phase precursors to generate the molecular beam.

 Another widely used technique in microelectronics and nanotechnology is atomic layer epitaxy, in which precursor gases are alternatively pulsed into a chamber, leading to atomic monolayer growth by surface saturation and chemisorption.

 Liquid-phase

 Liquid-phase epitaxy (LPE) is a method to grow semiconductor crystal layers from the melt on solid substrates.
 This happens at temperatures well below the melting point of the deposited semiconductor.
 The semiconductor is dissolved in the melt of another material.
 At conditions that are close to the equilibrium between dissolution and deposition, the deposition of the semiconductor crystal on the substrate is relatively fast and uniform.
 The most used substrate is indium phosphide (InP).
 Other substrates like glass or ceramic can be applied for special applications.
 To facilitate nucleation, and to avoid tension in the grown layer the thermal expansion coefficient of substrate and grown layer should be similar.

 Centrifugal liquid-phase epitaxy is used commercially to make thin layers of silicon, germanium, and gallium arsenide.
 Centrifugally formed film growth is a process used to form thin layers of materials by using a centrifuge.
 The process has been used to create silicon for thin-film solar cells and far-infrared photodetectors.
 Temperature and centrifuge spin rate are used to control layer growth.
 Centrifugal LPE has the capability to create dopant concentration gradients while the solution is held at constant temperature.